datanav/docs/configuration.rst

 Sources can optionally support a ``since`` moniker or marker which lets them pick up where the previous stream of entities left off - like a "bookmark" in the entity stream.
-The ``since`` marker is opaque to the rest of the Sesam Node components and is assumed to be interpretable *only by the source*.
+The ``since`` marker is opaque to the rest of the Sesam components and is assumed to be interpretable *only by the source*.
 Within an entity, the marker is carried in the ``_updated`` property if supported by its source.

-The Sesam Node supports a diverse set of core data sources:
+Sesam supports a diverse set of core data sources:

 Common properties
 -----------------